Buttigieg triples fundraising haul in last quarter, rakes in nearly $25M

 AMID ATTACKS FROM RIVALS, JOE BIDEN HOLDS TOP-DOLLAR FUNDRAISERS

-Buttigieg headlined around 70 top-dollar fundraisers as well as small-dollar grassroots events the past two months than any of his rivals in the Democratic nomination race other than the current front-runner, former Vice President Joe Biden.
+Buttigieg headlined around 70 top-dollar fundraisers -- as well as small-dollar grassroots events -- the past two months, more than any of his rivals in the Democratic nomination race other than the current front-runner, former Vice President Joe Biden.
 The former vice president hinted two weeks ago that his campaign had raked in nearly $20 million since he declared his candidacy in late April, nearly a month into the second quarter of fundraising.

 While Buttigieg will likely be among the top Democrats in the field of nearly two-dozen contenders when it comes to campaign cash, it’s worth noting that his second-quarter haul was matched by Republican President Donald Trump in a single day.
 The Trump campaign announced that the president and affiliated committees hauled in an eye-popping $24.8 million during the 24 hours surrounding his formal campaign kick-off in June